 Address: 60203 Bear Creek Dr., Homer, AK 99603

 Homer, AK Morton Road Trip Rating: 8/10.
 The winery has something for everyone!

 9. Float Plane Tour to Katmai National Park to See Alaska Brown Bears Up Close

-Price: $895 per person for a flight to Brooks Falls and 5 hours to explore once there.
+Price: $895 per person for a flight from Homer, Alaska to Brooks Falls and 5 hours to explore once there.
 A guided expedition into Katmai Bush is $945 per seat.

 Why You’ll Love It: One of the most sought-after sightings in Alaska is the brown bears.
 And float plant tours are a great way to see bears in action as they fish for their food.
 You will be met by a ranger who will go over bear safety and lead you to the viewing platform.

 You can also attend a ranger-led program or walk along the beach.
 Brooks Lodge has hot meals and beverages for sale as well.
 The dates of operation are June 12 to August 10, for the self-guided Brooks Falls trip.

 If you’re up for a bit more of a wild adventure, the Bush trip will get you to a remote area of Katmai where you hike to view bears stationed along the river fishing for salmon.
 This is the trip we went on when we visited Homer, Alaska through Bald Mountain Air.